-Now that you’re extra-convinced morning exercise is worth a try, how you can you actually implement it if you’re not a naturally-inclined early bird?
-Is there anything that can help you make morning workouts part of your lifestyle?
-Here are seven of our favorite tricks to become a morning exerciser.
+Now that you’re extra-convinced, a morning workout is worth a try; how can you implement it if you’re not a naturally inclined early bird?
+Is there anything that can help you make a morning workout part of your lifestyle?

 1. Decide The Night Before

-Whether or not you should workout is not a decision you can make in the morning.
+Whether or not you should work out is not a decision you can make in the morning.
 Your pillow and blanket will win every time.
 You must make up your mind the night before and make it a non-negotiable plan.
 Set the alarm.
-As a matter of fact, set 2 alarms 5 minutes apart to get your butt out of bed.
+Set 2 alarms 5 minutes apart to get your butt out of bed.

 2. Prepare, Prepare, Prepare